Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/starting_with_questions.md

 update_product_name_cat_list AS (
 	SELECT v2productname,
 		CASE

+--	This orders the products by sponsored names
-			WHEN LOWER(v2productname) LIKE '%waze%'
+-- 		WHEN LOWER(v2productname) LIKE '%waze%'
-				THEN 'Waze'
+-- 			THEN 'Waze'
+-- 		WHEN LOWER(v2productname) LIKE '%google%'
+-- 			THEN 'Google'
+-- 		WHEN LOWER(v2productname) LIKE '%nest%'
+-- 			THEN 'Nest'
+-- 		WHEN LOWER(v2productname) LIKE '%youtube%'
+-- 		OR LOWER(v2productname) LIKE '%you tube%'
+-- 			THEN 'YouTube'
+-- 		WHEN LOWER(v2productname) LIKE '%android%'
+-- 			THEN 'Android'
+-- 		WHEN LOWER(v2productname) LIKE '%galaxy%'
+-- 			THEN 'Galaxy'

 			WHEN LOWER(v2productname) LIKE '%bag%'
 			OR LOWER(v2productname) LIKE '%backpack%'
 			OR LOWER(v2productname) LIKE '%pouch%'